rizitis/Slackware-Commander/README.md

 **App is written from scratch in a modern but *KISS* Qt6 gui**<br>
-Preferred system for Slackware-Commander is `Slackware64-Current`.
+Preferred system for Slackware-Commander is `Slackware64-Current and qmake6`.

 ### Installation